rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIChangelog.md

 If you need either of them, please use [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).

+## Version 2.3.2

+There is fixed a minor issues utilizing the shortcuts like copy (`⌘C`) and paste(`⌘V`) values from commandline into like the Add configurations.
+And there is a cleanup within the `Assist` function as well.

+There are several internal changes in this release (refactor of code) to make the maintenance of the code more easy.
+The app is compiled as a [Universal macOS Binary](https://developer.apple.com/documentation/xcode/building_a_universal_macos_binary).
+There are a few changes to the [main view](/post/singletask/#changes-next-release).

 ## Version 2.3.0

 This version is approved for release on Apple Mac Store 13 November 2020.